 While it is true that the MIGUTAN, by design, typically stands proud of the structural slab, only in extremely rare retrofit occasions might this pose an obstruction to drainage.
-This instance is where a joint has been located mid-span in a ramp where due to other constraints no option existed to locate it at the preferable location at the top of the ramp and details are available for addressing this condition.
+This instance is where a joint has been located mid-span in a ramp where due to other constraints no option existed to locate it at the preferable location at the top of the ramp.

-TRACK RECORD
+3) TRACK RECORD

-EMSEAL's MIGUTAN has an unrivaled track record in over 20 years of waterproofing plaza and split-slab deck, stadium concourse, garden roof, and road-way expansion joints.
+EMSEAL's MIGUTAN has an unrivaled track record in over 20 years of waterproofing plaza and split-slab deck, parking decks, stadium concourse, garden roof and roadway expansion joints.
 Specialty waterproofing contractors, under guidance of qualified field technicians have installed thousands of feet of the system for satisfied owners.

 These installations have been integrated primarily with hot-rubberized asphalt waterproofing membranes and are fully warranted.
 The reputation for properly engineering these systems for watertightness, combined with the workmanship of trained contractors, and backed by manufacturer and installer commitment to addressing problems should they arise, are the cornerstones of the product's success.